Kapsan faction incident

-Kim Il-sung cracked down on the faction in a series of speeches made at party meetings.
+Kim Il Sung cracked down on the faction in a series of speeches made at party meetings.
 He called for a "monolithic ideological system" that centered on his personality and rallied party members against the Kapsan faction.
 By April 1967, the factionalists had disappeared from the public.
 They were expelled from the party and sent to the countryside or prison.
 Pak Kum-chol either committed suicide or was executed and other key members of the faction died as well.
-Kim Il-sung had his brother and heir apparent at that time, Kim Yong-ju, pen the Ten Principles for the Establishment of a Monolithic Ideological System.
-This new set of policies made Kim Il-sung's rule unchallengeable and expanded his cult of personality to cover other members of the Kim family.
+Kim Il Sung had his brother and heir apparent at that time, Kim Yong-ju, pen the Ten Principles for the Establishment of a Monolithic Ideological System.
+This new set of policies made Kim Il Sung's rule unchallengeable and expanded his cult of personality to cover other members of the Kim family.

-His son, Kim Jong-il, took part in the purges and took over the party's Propaganda and Agitation Department (PAD) in what was the first political task delegated to him by his father, paving the way to his increasingly influential role in the politics of the country, eventually culminating in his succeeding his father upon his death in 1994.
+His son, Kim Jong Il, took part in the purges and took over the party's Propaganda and Agitation Department (PAD) in what was the first political task delegated to him by his father, paving the way to his increasingly influential role in the politics of the country, eventually culminating in his succeeding his father upon the latter's death in 1994.